P-p-H-d/mlib/README.md

 		list_mpz_push_back (my_list, z);
 	}

-If the given oplist contain the method MEMPOOL, then LIST\_DEF will create a dedicated mempool named with the given value of the method, optimized for this kind of list:
+If the given oplist contain the method MEMPOOL, then LIST\_DEF macro will create a dedicated mempool which is named with the given value of the method MEMPOOL, optimized for this kind of list:

-* it creates a mempool using MEMPOOL\_def named "list_name",
+* it creates a mempool named by the concatenation of "name" and "\_mempool",
-* it creates a variable named with the value of MEMPOOL\_LINKAGE used for linkage,
+* it creates a variable named by the value of the method MEMPOOL with linkage defined by the value of the method MEMPOOL\_LINKAGE (can be extern, static or none), this variable will be shared by all lists of the same type.
 * it overwrites memory allocation of the created list to use this mempool with this variable.

 Using mempool allows to create heavily efficient list but it will be only worth the effort in some